oscal-compass/compliance-trestle/docs/trestle_author.md

 To support this trestle has the concept of 'governing' documents that are authored documents: Where structural conditions are enforced on the markdown documents to allow automation and to ensure business processes are met.

-Living in the `gitOps` world this capability is anchored with `markdown` files as the core of the workflows.
+Living in the `GitOps` world this capability is anchored with `markdown` files as the core of the workflows.
 Currently `drawio` files are also supported for a subset of enforcement mechanisms.

 ### Why is this capability in trestle?